kinzart/apivs3-nodejs-pt4/README.md

 to list (read):<br>
 http://apivs3-com-br.umbler.net/order

-If you wanna try:
+If you wanna try, first thing to do:
 <h3>npm install</h3>
-//first thing to do

 <h2>UPDATE</h2>